DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/10-13 Meeting Notes.md

 - Challenge rooms have better rewards
 - However, they are more difficult and take longer to finish

+### New Mechanic: Shield
+- The player can now get a shield that absorbs damage
+- Shield meter in the top left

 ## Goals for v0.7.0: